microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/tiindicators-post.md

 ## Request body

-In the request body, supply a JSON representation of [tiIndicator](../resources/tiindicator.md) object containing at least one observable.
+In the request body, supply a JSON representation of a [tiIndicator](../resources/tiindicator.md) object containing at least one observable.

 ## Response

-If successful, this method returns `201, Created` response code and [tiIndicator](../resources/tiindicator.md) object in the response body.
+If successful, this method returns `201 Created` response code and a [tiIndicator](../resources/tiindicator.md) object in the response body.

 ## Examples